fetchai/docs-archived/docs/playground.md

 ## The most basic introduction

-`etch` is a high-level, statically-typed programming language designed for creating smart contracts on the Fetch.AI constellation ledger.
+`etch` is a high-level, statically-typed programming language designed for creating smart contracts on the Fetch.ai constellation ledger.
 Unlike similar languages, `etch` allows developers to code advanced compute-intensive logic for high performance scenarios such as machine learning and AI.

-Check out the Fetch.AI `etch` language guide <a href="https://docs.fetch.ai/etch-language/" target=_blank>here</a>.
+Check out the Fetch.ai `etch` language guide <a href="https://docs.fetch.ai/etch-language/" target=_blank>here</a>.

 But for the quickest start...